 Another stop of your trip should be at one of the lifts that takes you up the Dolomites.
-We picked one that took us up to 3000 meters.
+We picked the cable car Sass Pordoi, that took us up to 3000 meters.
 What we saw on the ‘Balcony of the Dolomites’ was sort of unreal.
-What really surprised me was the colour of the stones up there.
+The colour of the stones up there really surprised me.
 The entire platform was white.

 I forgot to take my sunglasses with me and I am really sensitive to light.
 The light reflections made it almost impossible for me to keep my eyes open.
 Fortunately, my Dad had one more pair of sunglasses so that I was able to enjoy the stunning view.

 Have you ever been to the Dolomites and what was your day like?
 Let me know in the comments.

 To understand why I was so amazed by that day trip check out my Vlog: